 S Africa 'rape trap' condemned

+Anti-rape campaigners in South Africa are outraged about a new invention intended to catch rapists.
 The device, designed for a woman to insert, attaches itself to a rapist and has to be surgically removed.

 Its inventor says this will help in the prosecution of the rapist.
 Critics say the invention represents a return to the days of the chastity belt.